gnsreepad/rock-paper-scissor/README.md

 # rock-paper-scissor
 # Udacity's Introduction to Tensorflow Lite - TFLite for Android
 This program was developed as a part of Udacity Course.

-The app classifies camera image as rock, paper, scissor.
+Updated image-classification model to classify camera image as rock, paper, scissor.

 # TensorflowLite